inters/snabb/src/lib/ptree/README.md

 is a table of key/value pairs.
 The following keys are required:

  * `schema_name`: The name of a YANG schema describing this network function.
- * `setup_fn`: A function mapping a configuration to a worker set.
+ * `setup_fn`: A function mapping a configuration to a worker set and attributes.
 A worker set is a table mapping worker IDs to app graphs (`core.config` instances).
+Attributes are a table mapping worker IDs to auxiliary configuration tables.
 See [the setup function described in the `snabb ptree` documentation](../../program/ptree/README.md) for a full example.
  * `initial_configuration`: The initial network configuration for the network function, for example as returned by `lib.yang.yang.load_configuration`.
 Must be an instance of